 A slow website

-Most people will not wait more than three seconds for a website to load.
-If yours takes longer, a significant portion of visitors will leave before they ever see what you offer.
+Most people will not wait more than three seconds for a page to load.
+If yours takes longer, a significant portion of visitors leave before they ever see what you offer.

-If visitors cannot immediately figure out what you offer or how to contact you, they will leave.
-Your website needs to communicate your services, your location, and the next step a customer should take, all without requiring them to search for it.
+If visitors cannot immediately figure out what you offer or how to contact you, they leave.
+Your website needs to communicate your services, your location, and the next step a customer should take without requiring them to hunt for any of it.

-For a Vancouver realtor, that means listings, service areas, and a contact link visible from the homepage.
-For a contractor, it means services, photos of work, and a phone number above the fold.
+For a Vancouver contractor that means services, photos of work, and a phone number above the fold.
 The simpler and clearer, the better.

 Poor mobile experience